shatakshi2203/Weather-Sphere/README.md

 3. Ensure Internet Connection: Make sure you have an active internet connection to fetch weather data.
 4. Start Searching: Enter city names in the search bar and get weather updates!

- 🌐 Live Demo
-Check out the live version of the app on Netlify: [WeatherSphere App](https://supriyajaiswal43.github.io/WeatherSphere/)

  🙏 Credits
  OpenWeatherMap API: For providing weather data.